LOADING ...

 And usually got my ass for it

-Even though I's the one that got
+Even though I's the one got hurt

 There's a snake stick, that's what they called it

-By the door because if you
+By the back because if you

-to go outside you'd usually need it
+Wanted to go outside you'd need it

-She's built like a shit-house
+She's built a brick shit-house

 She had on her toenails that only went about halfway down

-they was always tore up
+Cause was always tore up

-And go stand by the crepe bush
+And go by the crepe myrtle bush

 And in the screen door

-She'd usually there for about ten minutes
+She'd usually stand there for about ten

 And then I wasn't sure what she wanted

-Started school I knew was somethin'
+Started school I there was somethin'

-But it's kinda tailor for love
+But it's tailor made for love

-there for ten minutes
+Standin' there for ten

 The thing different on this day is

-And told her she pretty
+And told her she looked

 In his eye was a little different the one I'd had in mine